chaos-genius/chaosgenius-docs/docs/Dashboard/DeepDrills.md

 ![Time Series Plot](/img/kpi-and-dashboard/time_series.png)

-Chaos Genius will also produce a helpful time series plot to graphically display your selected KPI over the selected time range.
+Chaos Genius will also produce a graph of your time series for the last 60 days which allows you to see the performance of your KPI over a period of time.

 ## Changing the Time Range